 On Campus Spaces

-Commuter students are welcome to utilize on campus, public spaces to study, collaborate and connect with peers.
+Commuter students are welcome to utilize on-campus public spaces to study, collaborate and connect with peers.
 In addition to academic buildings, the Stephen Robert ‘62 Campus Center and University Libraries are open to commuter students and offer individual and group spaces.
+You will have access to the Brown University dining halls for one meal each day

 Contacting Pre-College Students